mitradranirban/font-dakkhinee/out/fontbakery/fontbakery-report.md

 * slash (U+002F) has a counter-clockwise outer contour

+* space_uni09CD_uni0995.cjct has a counter-clockwise outer contour

+* space_uni09CD_uni0997.cjct has a counter-clockwise outer contour

+* space_uni09CD_uni09A4.cjct has a counter-clockwise outer contour

+* space_uni09CD_uni09A5.cjct has a counter-clockwise outer contour

+* space_uni09CD_uni09A7.cjct has a counter-clockwise outer contour

+* space_uni09CD_uni09A8.cjct has a counter-clockwise outer contour

+* space_uni09CD_uni09AA.cjct has a counter-clockwise outer contour

+* space_uni09CD_uni09AD.cjct has a counter-clockwise outer contour

+* space_uni09CD_uni09AE.cjct has a counter-clockwise outer contour

+* space_uni09CD_uni09B2.cjct has a counter-clockwise outer contour

+* space_uni09CD_uni09B8.cjct has a counter-clockwise outer contour

 * sterling (U+00A3) has a counter-clockwise outer contour

 * t (U+0074) has a counter-clockwise outer contour